Speaking of which, Miharu (Kai's love interest) would also be Sango

 Even after the Gundam's design was finalized its paintjob went through numerous revisions.
-The Zeon characters constantly referring to it as "The White Mobile Suit", despite a large portion of it being blue is an artifact of earlier script drafts that assumed Tomino's preferred color scheme of white with red highlights.
+The Zeon characters constantly referring to it as "The White Mobile Suit", despite a large portion of it being blue is an artifact of earlier script drafts that assumed Tomino's preferred color scheme of white with red highlights (the idea would seem to be resurrected in the far future with the Unicorn Gundam).
 There were also plans for an olive drab version known as the "Real Type" colors before pressure from the sponsors cemented the bright, primary colors of the finished product (which later sourcebooks explain away as "Demo" or "Parade Colors" intended to ensure maximum visibility when showing the new prototype's capabilities off to the brass).

 Miharu was originally going to be a very different character, the only element surviving into the finished series being that she was still a redhead.
 In the original plot outline, Miharu Zabi was the youngest child of Degwin Zabi, a naive but sweet girl totally at odds with her warlike siblings.
 This version of the character was later retooled into Dozle's daughter, Princess Mineva in Zeta Gundam.

 Char was supposed to pilot a Dom (which he does in the novelization instead of the Gelgoog, which was cut out) and even the Gundam itself in addition to the other suits he uses.

 The battle of A Baoa Qu went quite a bit differently, featuring numerous new mobile suits that were eventually rolled into the MSV model kit line MSX (which at one point was going to become the basis for a proposed sequel before Zeta got made).
 The stand-out moment has to be when the Gundam is destroyed not in a final duel with Char, but by the MS-12 Gigan, Zeon's goofy response to the Guntank — and it wasn't even in the hands of a named character, to boot.